OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

   - 4 day  (June 2-5): (64,800 + 40,320 + 23,962.5 + 13,440) / 4 = 35,630.625
   - 5 day  (June 1-5): (64,800 + 40,320 + 23,962.5 + 13,440 + 4,320) / 5 = 29,368.5

 To teat 3D, you need to set the date range on the graphic to 2021-06-01 to 2021-06-06.
 The values should follow the line hourly.
-Make sure the meter reading freq. is less than 1 hour so it will allow it to graph.
+Make sure the meter reading freq. is less than 1 hour so it will allow it to graph (00:15:00 is fine).

 ```sql
 -- Quantity